herichirimwami/PropertyPro-lite/README.md

 # PropertyPro-lite
-PropertyPro-lite is a platform where user should be able so view properties and to see the details. and where user agent can Create Read Update and Delete property advert and can mark property has sold.
+PropertyPro-lite i plateform where people can view or search property. user agent should be able to Create Read Update and to Delete property . user agent should also be able to mark a property as sold.
+- here there is a link where my UI template is hosted :https://herichirimwami.github.io/PropertyPro-lite/UI/
+- and this is my pivotaltracker link :https://www.pivotaltracker.com/n/projects/2355722